rzhw/rzhw.me/_posts/2013-08-28-learning-programming-languages-by-porting.markdown

 You don't have to choose two languages that you both don't know very well; one works just fine too.
 I've attempted some simple porting before where I was already familiar with one language, and it still helped a lot.

-So give it a go some time if you're interested in figuring out a language.
+So if you're interested in figuring out a language, and can find something simple to port, give it a shot.
-If you can find something simple, port it, looking up docs all the time while you're at it.

-Sure beats an hour of reading and hoping you've absorbed something.
+It's definitely one of the more fun ways to learn.
+Beats an hour of reading and hoping you've absorbed something.